Skip to Main Content

 Types of Financial Aid

 It is the responsibility of the student to secure the funds necessary to pay for all direct and indirect expenses incurred at Ashland University.
-Financial assistance such as federal or private loans may be available to those who qualify.
+Financial assistance such as scholarships, federal or private loans may be available to those who qualify.

 • Federal Direct Loans - Students must submit a FAFSA to be considered for Federal Direct Loans.
 The maximum amount a graduate student may borrow each semester is up to $10,250, depending on their cost of attendance.
 The maximum amount a bachelor’s plus student may borrow ranges from $3,750 to $6,250 per semester, depending on their dependency status and cost of attendance.
 Students must be enrolled at least half time to borrow federal loans.
 Direct loan interest rates can be found at studentaid.gov/understand-aid/types/loans/interest-rates.